zizicharter/python-polygon-painter/Introduction.md

 ```
 When you run the script, this should output `Hello world!` as before.
 This is because you have created a variable called `message` and now whenever the code sees that variable it knows you mean `"Hello world!"`.

->Exercise: Try changing the text of the message variable and see how that changes what is output to the terminal when you run the script.
+> 💡 Exercise: Try changing the text of the message variable and see how that changes what is output to the terminal when you run the script.

 ### Types